Shhsvri/BIOF045-NGS_Analysis/lectures/Day2_DNAseq/lessons/review.md

 `>`
 # Append
 `>>`
-# Send the output of a command into a new program
+# Send the output of the previous command into a new program aka pipe
 `|`

 ```